 There are a few restaurant options at Aundha Nagnath Temple.
 Travellers eat at Dhabbas that one can find on the highway or at the hotels in Nanded and Parbhani.

-Parli Vaidhyanath Jyotirlinga Temple: Parli Vaijnath Jyotirlinga Temple is in Parli, Beed District, Maharashtra.
+- Parli Vaidhyanath Jyotirlinga Temple: This temple is in Parli, Beed District, Maharashtra.
 The temple is 118 km from the Aundha Nagnath Temple.
 Devotees believe that health conditions improve by praying at this temple.

-Trimbakeshwar Jyotirlinga Temple: The Trimbakeshwar Temple is in the town of Trimbak, Nashik District, Maharashtra.
-The temple is 286 km from Aundha Nagnath Temple.
-The Linga has three faces symbolising Lord Shiva, Lord Vishnu and Lord Brahma.
+- Trimbakeshwar Jyotirlinga Temple: The Trimbakeshwar Temple is in the town of Trimbak, Nashik District, Maharashtra.
+The temple is 286 km from Aundha Nagnath Temple and the Linga has three faces symbolising Lord Shiva, Lord Vishnu and Lord Brahma.